Quantum broadcast channels: Quantum region for quantum channels

+Here we complete the proofs of Theorems~\ref{theo:qqisom} and \ref{theo:qqdephasing} by showing that they follow from the converse theorems of Section~\ref{section:CQforquantum:converse}. {\bf Proofs of Theorems~\ref{theo:qqisom} and \ref{theo:qqdephasing}} (Converses).
+Observe that any $(Q,Q_B,n,\ep)$ qq entanglement generation code is able to establish $\ep-$good uniform common randomness between Alice, Bob and Charlie at rate $Q$, in the sense that they generate a triple of random variables $(M_A,M_B,M_C)$ which satisfy

 where $M$ is uniformly distributed on $\{1,\dotsc,2^{nR}\}$.
 To accomplish this, Alice will measure the $G$ part of her input $\Upsilon^{GAA'^n}$ in the GHZ basis $\{\ket{m}^G\}$ at any point in the protocol, while Bob and Charlie measure their respective bases $\{\ket{m}^{G_B}\}$ and $\{\ket{m}^{G_C}\}$ after their decodings are complete.
-The previous converse provides an upper bound on this uniform common randomness generation rate for protocols which also generate Alice-Bob entanglement at rate $Q$, therefore proving this converse. \end{proof}
+The converses for the cq scenario provide upper bounds on this uniform common randomness generation rate for protocols which also generate Alice-Bob entanglement at rate $Q$, therefore proving the converse for Theorem~\ref{theo:qqisom} as well as proving Theorem~\ref{theo:qqdephasing}